How to Get Back on Track 101

 The biggest mistake people make once they bounce back is by going cold turkey with their diet and exercise.
 This sets you up for failure.
 You may do it for days or weeks before you find yourself right where you started.
 Rather, ease back into it.

-If you haven’t exercised in a week, then start by moderate intensity activities for 30 mins the first day.
+If you haven’t exercised in a week, then start with moderate-intensity activities for 30 mins the first day.
 From there, add intensity and more time as you go.
 This makes it easier for you to stay on track, and you won’t even realize how far you have come in such a short period of time.

 Easing back into working out or eating healthy creates momentum, so you are more likely to follow your routine.
 Plus, increasing your exercise slowly protects you from getting injured.